bevyengine/bevy-website/content/learn/contribute/helping-out/opening-pull-requests.md

 Most changes don't require much "process".
 If your change is relatively straightforward, just do the following:

 1. A community member (that's you!) creates one of the following:
    * [GitHub Discussions]: An informal discussion with the community.

       This is the place to start if you want to propose a feature or specific implementation.

    * [Issue](https://github.com/bevyengine/bevy/issues): A formal way for us to track a bug or feature.

       Please look for duplicates before opening a new issue and consider starting with a Discussion.

    * [Pull Request](https://github.com/bevyengine/bevy/pulls) (or PR for short): A request to merge code changes.

-This starts our "review process".
-You are welcome to start with a pull request, but consider starting with an Issue or Discussion for larger changes (or if you aren't certain about a design).
+      This starts our review process.
+You are welcome to start with a pull request, but consider an Issue or Discussion for larger changes (or if you aren't certain about a design).
 We don't want anyone to waste their time on code that didn't have a chance to be merged!
 But conversely, sometimes PRs are the most efficient way to propose a change.
 Use your own judgment here.

 2. Other community members review and comment in an ad-hoc fashion.

    Active Subject Matter Experts may be pulled into a thread using `@mentions`.
 If your PR has been quiet for a while and is ready for review, feel free to leave a message to "bump" the thread, or bring it up on [Discord] in an appropriate engine development channel.

 3. Once they're content with the pull request (design, code quality, documentation, tests), individual reviewers leave "Approved" reviews.
 4. After consensus has been reached (see [Reviewing Pull Requests](@/learn/contribute/helping-out/reviewing-pull-requests.md#how-pull-requests-are-merged) for more on that) and CI passes, the [S-Ready-For-Final-Review](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AS-Ready-For-Final-Review) label is added.
 5. When they find time, the Project Lead or a Maintainer performs a final code review and queues the PR for merging.